redhat-developer/odo/index.md

       excerpt: An overview of all the CLI commands related to odo
       cta: Read more
       url: 'docs/odo-cli-reference'

-    - title: Deploying a devfile using odo
-      excerpt: Deploying a portable devfile that decribes your development environment
-      cta: Read more
-      url: 'docs/deploying-a-devfile-using-odo'
-      openshift: true
-      kubernetes: true
-      docker: true

     - title: Introduction to Operators
       excerpt: Deploying an Operator from Operator Hub using odo.